McNair Scholars Resources

 Be sure to check the McNair box under "Activities": Ronald E. McNair Post-Baccalaureate Achievement Program.

-We encourage McNair Scholars to contact the Office for Diversity in Graduate Education at firstname.lastname@example.org early in their graduate studies process in order to advise them with their graduate school pursuits and introduce them to the appropriate program(s).
+We encourage McNair Scholars to contact the Graduate School Diversity Office at email@example.com early in their graduate studies process in order to advise them with their graduate school pursuits and introduce them to the appropriate program(s).
 We offer application fee grants to qualifying McNair Scholars (see below).
 We are pleased to report that approximately 140 McNair Scholars applied to the Graduate School for Fall 2016.
 The states with the largest number of McNair Scholars applicants were: Minnesota, Wisconsin, California, Illinois, Texas and Georgia.

-The University of Minnesota has an undergraduate McNair Scholars Program; these scholars are required to meet with ODGE staff one-on-one during their McNair experience
+The University of Minnesota has an undergraduate McNair Scholars Program; these scholars are required to meet with GSDO staff one-on-one during their McNair experience

 Summer Visitation Program

-During the Summer, the Office for Diversity in Graduate Education in collaboration with the Graduate School invites McNair Programs to our Graduate School Visitation Program held once a month (June, July, and Aug) on the Twin Cities campus.
+During the Summer, the Graduate School Diversity Office in collaboration with the Graduate School Admissions Office invites McNair Programs to our Graduate School Visitation Program held once a month (June, July, and Aug) on the Twin Cities campus.
 The day consists of a presentation about the process of applying for admission to graduate programs.
 The students meet with faculty and staff to discuss their research, and receive a staff-led tour of the campus.
 Our Summer McNair Visitation Program is highly successful; over 200 McNair Scholars from 17 McNair Scholars programs attended.
 For more information about the Summer Visitation Program Agenda and planning your trip please click here.

 National McNair Conferences